-If you suspect that someone is being mistreated, start by talking to them in private.
+If you suspect that someone is being mistreated or neglected, start by talking to them in private.
 Gently mention your concerns – perhaps they seem withdrawn or afraid of their carer.
 They may be reluctant to talk if they’re afraid of the situation getting worse or they’re being threatened by someone.

 Stay calm and tell them that the abuse isn’t their fault and that help is available.
 They may be afraid they’ll lose their right to care and support, so reassure them this is not the case.